Crunnie/FNiOS-Archive/README.md

-# fortnite-ios-archive
+# Fortnite iOS Archive
 An archive full of iOS IPA files.

-Made with love by Crunnie.
+# Made with love by Crunnie.
 Thanks to: Jaiz, for providing Fortnite builds.

 # Chapter 1 Seasons